KMarshallX/VesselBoost/pretrained_models/README.md

 sha256sum --check MANIFEST.sha256
 ```

-All nine checkpoints should report `OK`.
+All four checkpoints should report `OK`.

 Load the checkpoints with the pinned VesselBoost source and map tensors to the intended device.
 When supported by the installed PyTorch version, use `weights_only=True` when loading these state dictionaries.